davidwesolowski/covid19/README.md

 # App to track covid19
-## You can check the app ats the https://github.com/davidwesolowski/covid19
+## You can check the app at the https://github.com/davidwesolowski/covid19

 ## Available scripts
 ### `npm start`